Prognos

 Design Improvements After Usability Testing (Reflected in the Final Solution)

-Final Figures
+The Result: Final Figures

 Since the product still isn’t published for use, there was no scope of public testing yet.
 However, we conducted usability testing on the same users we interviewed before.